The 2020 National Night Out event has been postponed to October 6, 2020. Check back for updates.

 Along with the police department, other city departments, including fire and public works, attend as many parties as possible.

-Registration forms for the 2020 National Night Out will be available in summer 2020.
+Registration forms for the 2020 National Night Out will be available in late summer 2020.
 Registration forms that are not received by the deadline may not receive requests for street closures, police officer attendance or other visits.

 Street closures for your party can be requested on your party registration form.